Deakin's High Performance Computing Facility

 - Appropriateness of the computational resource

 Ensure that you possesses an NCI User Account account.
-Otherwise, please follow the procedure on the NCI User Registration page to create a user account.
+Otherwise, please follow the procedure on the How to Access NCI page to create a user account.

 During your Application